ryazh3nka/.dotfiles/readme.md

 ```

 ### nvim
-install the `lazy.nvim` package manager and language servers you need, and you should be good to go.
+install the `lazy.nvim` package manager and language servers you need, symlink the config and you should be good to go.

 ### tmux
 i'm used to managing tmux plugins via `tpm`. install it and press `Prefix-I` to load the plugins.